the 'rebirth' of a composer

 We will never know what music he might have composed had the Lady Macbeth affair not happened.
 Did it thwart his genius? or did the events of that month produce the pressure required for diamonds of brilliance?

 Until January 1936 things had gone very well for Shostakovich.
 He had rocketed to fame with his first symphony at the age of nineteen and had rapidly produced two further symphonies, two operas and music for the ballet.
 His second opera 'Lady Macbeth of the Mtsensk District' marked a change in style.
 Until then his works for the musical stage had been iconoclastic and clownishly grotesque.
 The Bolt - an 'industrial' ballet; the Golden Age - a ballet about a football team and the Nose - an opera about a severed nose, were all in the style of the Russian master of the grotesque, Gogol, although only the last was based explicitly on a work by him.
 But with Lady Macbeth Shostakovich reverted to a more traditional Russian theme - the tragic.
-It was biting, sordid and trenchant and full of the elements of musical modernism but it was also a great success.
+It was biting, sordid, trenchant and highly ambitious but it was also a great success.

 The opera was based on Nikolai Leskov's novella 'Lady Macbeth of the Mtsensk District' published in 1865.
 Lady Macbeth is Katerina Lvovna Izmailova, the bored and sexually frustrated wife of Zinovy Borisovich Izmailov the son of a wealthy merchant Boris Timofeevich.
-She begins an affair with Sergei, an employee of her father-in-law, which leads to her murdering four people: her father-in-law Boris Timofeevich (with rat poison); her husband Zinovy Borisovich (with a candlestick); Zinovy's young nephew Fedya Lyamin (suffocated with a pillow) and Sergei's prison mistress Sonetka (whom she drowns along with herself).
+She begins an affair with Sergei, an employee of her father-in-law, which leads to her murdering four people: her father-in-law Boris Timofeevich (with rat poison); her husband Zinovy Borisovich (battered to death with a candlestick); Zinovy's young nephew Fedya Lyamin (suffocated with a pillow) and Sergei's prison mistress Sonetka (whom she drowns along with herself).
 The administrative district of Mtsensk lies south-southwest of Moscow, halfway to the boarder with the Ukraine.
-The book's title is meant ironically – such a brutal person in such a nondescript place.
+The book's title is meant ironically – the incongruity of such a brutal person in such a nondescript place.

 On the stage singing is replace by screaming.